For all members including people living with cancer, family members and significant caregivers. By appointment, in person or by phone.

 What to Expect at a Session

-Upon registration for the Money Matters program, Wellspring Calgary members and/or their loved ones will meet individually with Money Matters staff who have specialty training in cancer-related costs and financial issues.
+Upon registration for the Money Matters program, Wellspring members and/or their loved ones will meet individually with Money Matters staff who have specialty training in cancer-related costs and financial issues.
 Staff will then review the member’s circumstances, assess their eligibility for income replacement programs, and provide information on application processes, eligibility criteria, timelines and payment amounts.
 Further support with regard to providing financial guidance, establishing external connections, and/or providing referral information is also part of the Money Matters process.

 What the Research Says